 Made for the Mission

-Incorporation of proven and new COTS technologies, combined with the UH-72's operational capabilities, result in an aircraft that is exceptionally easy and affordable to operate and maintain.
-Extensive use of new, lightweight manufacturing materials and extensive system modularity simplifies maintenance, reducing lifetime ownership costs and logistics requirements.
+Incorporation of proven and new COTS technologies, combined with the UH-72's operational capabilities, result in an aircraft that is exceptionally simple and affordable to operate and maintain.
+Extensive use of new, lightweight manufacturing materials and system modularity simplifies maintenance, reducing lifetime ownership costs and logistics requirements.

 UH-72A